Aceh

+Aceh is a provincial region that constitutes a unified legal community with a special status and is granted special authorities to regulate and manage its own governmental affairs and local interests in accordance with laws and regulations within the system and principles of the Unitary State of the Republic of Indonesia, based on the 1945 Constitution of the Republic of Indonesia, and is led by a Governor.

 Aceh is where the spread of Islam in Indonesia began, and was a key factor of the spread of Islam in Southeast Asia.
 Islam reached Aceh (Kingdoms of Fansur and Lamuri) around 1250 AD.
 In the early 17th century the Sultanate of Aceh was the most wealthy, powerful and cultivated state in the Malacca Straits region.
 Aceh has a history of political independence and resistance to control by outsiders, including the former Dutch colonists and later the Indonesian government.

 Aceh has substantial natural resources of oil and natural gas.
 Aceh was the closest point of land to the epicenter of the 2004 Indian Ocean earthquake and tsunami, which devastated much of the western coast of the province.
 Approximately 170,000 Indonesians were killed or went missing in the disaster.
-The disaster helped precipitate the peace agreement between the government of Indonesia and the terrorist-separatist group of Free Aceh Movement.
+The disaster helped precipitate the peace agreement between the government of Indonesia and the separatist group of Free Aceh Movement.

-Etymology
+Name

 Aceh was first known as Aceh Darussalam (1511–1945).
 Upon its formation in 1956 it bore the name Aceh before being renamed to the Daerah Istimewa Aceh (Aceh Special Region; 1959–2001), Nanggroë Aceh Darussalam (2001–2009), and back to Aceh (2009–present).
 In the past it was also spelled as Acheh, Atjeh, and Achin.